Kong/docs.konghq.com/app/_src/gateway/plugin-development/get-started/setup.md

 ## Prerequisites

-The following development tools are required to complete this guide.
+The following development tools are required to complete this guide:

 * [Docker](https://docs.docker.com/get-docker/) (or Docker equivalent) is used to run {{site.base_gateway}} and test code
 * [curl](https://curl.se/) is used to download web resources.
 * [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) is used to install and update software on the host machine.

-## Step by Step
+## Step by step

-In this chapter we start by creating a bare-bones {{site.base_gateway}} custom plugin project.
+In this chapter, you'll start by creating a simple {{site.base_gateway}} custom plugin project.
 You'll create the necessary folders and files and then author a short amount of Lua code to create a basic functioning plugin.